roasting Old and New Hollywood

 Intriguingly, while the Spielberg linked Cowboy was gunned down and killed by Ngoc Le’s VC sniper at the end of the film, the Landis linked Joker survived his tour of duty in le General’s twilit and TZ disaster haunted Vietnam War.
 In fact, despite the implicit roastings Landis had given Kubrick in SCHLOCK and ANIMAL HOUSE and the TZ disaster, Kubrick also allowed Joker to finish off the wounded sniper after she killed Cowboy-grimly allowing him to fulfull the ‘Born to Kill’ slogan written on the front of his helmet-symbolically freeing Landis from the Twilight Zone at a time when most people were still howling for the blood of Landis.
 Kubrick then allowed Joker to march off tellingly into the night with his TZ disaster scarred band of directorial brothers ironically singing the Mickey Mouse Club theme in a caustic and sarcastic prediction that the ‘shattered’ directors of New Hollywood would return to their increasingly commercial films without a backward glance once the TZ trial was over in 1987.
 A prescient prediction, as New Hollywood did go back to movie tie-in merchandise and product placement in their films as if the TZ disaster had not happened after Landis and his four co-defendants in the TZ trial were found not guilty of manslaughter in 1987, the year of the release of FULL METAL JACKET.

 Unfortunately for le General, Oliver Stone and company had beaten him to the allegorical punch a year earlier in PLATOON (1986), which had already allegorically linked the struggle of a group of American soldiers to survive their tour of duty in Vietnam with the struggle of New Hollywood directors to come to grips with the Vietnam War linked TZ disaster.
-Perhaps leading Kubrick to wash his hands of allegorical film art and New Hollywood bashing and the decrying of the corporatization and commercialization of film and let other film artists like Sir Ridley Scott continue the artbuster war, until le General reluctantly decided to return to theatres and implicitly address Lynch with his last allegorical artbuster, EYES WIDE SHUT (1999).
+Perhaps leading Kubrick to wash his hands of allegorical film art and New Hollywood bashing and the decrying of the corporatization and commercialization of film and let other film artists like Sir Ridley Scott continue the artbuster war, until le General reluctantly decided to team up again with Les Tomkins-art director on THE SHINING and FULL METAL JACKET-and Roy Walker-production designer of THE SHINING-and return to theatres and implicitly address Lynch with his last allegorical artbuster, EYES WIDE SHUT (1999), inspired by the allegorical Arthur Schnitzler novel, Traumnovelle (Rhapsody-A Dream Novel) (1926).

 ‘Do you mind telling me what kind of fucking charade ends with somebody turning up dead?’